trunglv/mage2_dev/README.md

 # mage2_dev
-Quick tools for Magento 2 Development and Deployment:
+Quick Tool for Magento 2 Development and Deployment:

-## If you have any idea about new tool need to be added, pls contact me via email : luuvantrung@gmail.com or skype beta_trunglv!
+## If you have any idea about a new stuff need to be added, pls contact me via email : luuvantrung@gmail.com or skype beta_trunglv!
 My pleasure!

 I think, This extension/project will help developers save time in developement and deployment in any Magento2 project.